 Football is right away in the fall.
 We don’t have time to practice before Area Competitions.

-The season for football was decided based on the fact that many school delegations participate, so we needed to do it when school is in session, but late fall and early winter can be problematic in Minnesota and delegations need to be able to practice outside, which does dictate when the season can be.
+The season for football was decided based on the fact that many school delegations participate, so we needed to do it when school is in session.
+However, late fall and early winter can be problematic in Minnesota and delegations need to be able to practice outside.
+Outdoor practice considerations dictate when the season can be.

 We want to add poly hockey now but there is no one in our area that participates.
 Can we still start this sport?